schalkdaniel/compboost/paper/paper.md

 The `R` [@R] package `compboost` is an implementation of component-wise boosting written in `C++` using `Armadillo` [@sanderson2016armadillo] to obtain high runtime performance and full memory control.
 The main idea is to provide a modular class system which can be extended without editing the source code.
 Therefore, it is possible to use R functions as well as C++ functions for custom base-learners, losses, logging mechanisms or stopping criteria.

 In addition to tree based boosting implementations as `xgboost` [@xgboost], `compboost`, which is not a tree based method, maintains interpretability by estimating parameter for each used base-learner.
-This allows visualizing the selected effects, jumping back and forth in the algorithm, and looking into the model how the learner are selected to obtain information about the feature importance.
+This allows visualizing the selected effects, jumping back and forth in the algorithm, and looking into the model how the learners are selected to obtain information about the feature importance.

 <!-- A summary describing the high-level functionality and purpose of the software for a diverse, non-specialist audience-->
 # How to Use

-The package provides two high level wrapper functions `boostLinear()` and `boostSplines()` to boost linear models or general additive models using p-splines of each numerical feature:
+The package provides two high level wrapper functions `boostLinear()` and `boostSplines()` to boost linear models or general additive models using p-splines of each numerical feature.
+The data used for the demo are from the `mlbench` [@mlbench] package:
 ```r
 library(compboost)